openjfx/javafx-maven-plugin/README.md

 - `includePathExceptionsInClasspath`: When resolving the module-path, setting this value to true will include the dependencies that generate path exceptions in the classpath.
 By default, the value is false, and these dependencies won't be included.
-- `jlinkOptions`: A list of options passed to the jlink executable.
 - `runtimePathOption`: Allows to run the application by adding all the dependencies on either classpath or modulepath.
-If set as CLASSPATH, a [Launcher class](https://github.com/openjfx/samples/blob/master/CommandLine/Non-modular/CLI/hellofx/src/hellofx/Launcher.java) is required to run a JavaFX application.
-Also, if a module-info.java is present, it will be ignored.
+If set as CLASSPATH, a Launcher class ([like this one](https://github.com/openjfx/samples/blob/master/CommandLine/Non-modular/CLI/hellofx/src/hellofx/Launcher.java)) is required to run a JavaFX application.
+Also, if a module-info descriptor is present, it will be ignored.
 Values: MODULEPATH or CLASSPATH.

 For instance, the following configuration adds some VM options, and a command line argument: